FabricExile/KrakenDocs/source/canvas/presets/solvers/biped/biped_foot_pivot_solver.rst

 .. function:: BipedFootPivotSolver(drawDebug, rigScale, rightSide, footRock, footBank, pivotAll, backPivot, frontPivot, outerPivot, innerPivot)

-    Draws planes between each control aligned to the Y axis.
+    Drives the ankle and toe bones of a foot between the IK and FK controls.

     :param drawDebug: Whether to activate debug drawing or not.
     :type drawDebug: Boolean